torvalds/linux/Documentation/sound/hd-audio/notes.rst

 configuration of that preset with the correct pin setup, etc.
-Thus, if you have a newer machine with a slightly different PCI SSID (or codec SSID) from the existing one, you may have a good chance to re-use the same model.
+Thus, if you have a newer machine with a slightly different PCI SSID (or codec SSID) from the existing one, you may have a good chance to reuse the same model.
 You can pass the ``model`` option to specify the preset model instead of PCI (and codec-) SSID look-up.

 What ``model`` option values are available depends on the codec chip.